Francis Gilfillan: Priesthood

-Gilfillan was ordained to the priesthood for the Archdiocese of St. Louis by Archbishop John J. Kain on June 24, 1895.
-After his ordination, Gilfillan served as a curate at the Cathedral of St. Louis Parish.
+Gilfillan was ordained to the priesthood for the Archdiocese of St. Louis by Archbishop John J. Kain in St. Louis, Missouri, on June 24, 1895.
+After his ordination, the archdiocese assigned Gilfillan as a curate at the Cathedral of St. Louis Parish.
 In 1907, he was appointed pastor of the parish.
 He also served as a board member of Kenrick Seminary in St. Louis and of the Theological Conferences' Committee of the Board of Synodal Examiners.

 Coadjutor Bishop and Bishop of St. Joseph

-On July 8, 1922, Gilfillan was appointed coadjutor bishop of Diocese of St. Joseph and titular bishop of Pegae by Pope Pius XI.
-He received his episcopal consecration on November 8, 1922, from Archbishop John J. Glennon, with Bishops Christopher E. Byrne and Thomas F. Lillis serving as co-consecrators.
-Upon the death of Bishop Maurice F. Burke on March 17, 1923, Gilfillan automatically succeeded him as the third bishop of St. Joseph.
+On July 8, 1922, Gilfillan was appointed coadjutor bishop of St. Joseph and titular bishop of Pegae by Pope Pius XI.
+He received his episcopal consecration on November 8, 1922, from Archbishop John J. Glennon, with Bishops Christopher E. Byrne and Thomas F. Lillis serving as co-consecrators. at the Cathedral of Saint Louis.
+After the death of Bishop Maurice F. Burke on March 17, 1923, Gilfillan automatically succeeded him as the third bishop of St. Joseph.

 As bishop, Gilfillan chose to live in a residence for priests rather than reside in the episcopal residence.
-He opened an orphanage in St. Joseph and built the Christian Brothers High School in that city.
+He opened an orphanage in St. Joseph, Missouri, and built the Christian Brothers High School in that city.

 Death and legacy

-Francis Gilfillan died at his residence in St. Joseph, Missouri, on January 13, 1933, at age 60.
+Francis Gilfillan died at his residence in St. Joseph on January 13, 1933, at age 60.